Federal School Code for the FAFSA: 008815

 The SAR also gives the student the DRN and the EFC.

-- Is a number assigned to the student
+- A four-digit number assigned to the student.

 - When telephoning the FAFSA processing center, the student will need to give the DRN in order to access his/her account.

-- This is not the dollar amount that the family will pay for the student's education.
+- NOT the dollar amount that the family will pay for the student's education.

-- It is a number used by the federal government when evaluating eligibility for grants and loans.
+- A number used by the federal government when evaluating eligibility for grants and loans.

-- The EFC remains the same regardless of the cost of the education.
+- Remains the same regardless of the cost of the education.

 STEP 3 - The Verification Process

-The federal government selects 30% of all FAFSA filers for verification.
+The federal government randomly selects FAFSA filers for verification.
 When a FAFSA filer is selected, the student will receive a Verification Form from Pitt-Greensburg.

-- The school uses the tax information and Verification Form to correct the FAFSA.
+- The school uses the tax information and Verification Form to verify the information reported on the FAFSA.

-- The student will receive a new SAR that reflects corrected information.
+- The student will receive a new SAR that reflects any corrected information.

-If you plan to apply for a Direct Stafford Loan:
+If you plan to apply for a Federal Direct Stafford Loan:

-The student must complete a Federal Direct Master Promissory Note (MPN).
-This can be done electronically at www.studentloans.gov.
-The student’s Department of Education PIN will serve as the student’s signature when completing the MPN electronically.
+The student must complete a Federal Direct Master Promissory Note (MPN) and a Federal Direct Stafford Loan Entrance Counseling session electronically at www.studentloans.gov.
+The student’s Department of Education FSA ID will serve as the student’s signature when completing the MPN and the counseling sessions electronically.

 Reapply for financial aid each academic year.

-- Applicants who filed online last year will be sent the PIN as a reminder to file again.
+- Applicants who filed online last year will be sent an email as a reminder to file again.

 - Applicants who filed by paper will receive a FAFSA on the Web Worksheet by mail.